kubernetes/website/content/en/blog/_posts/2024-12-12-scheduler-queueinghint/index.md

 the scheduling failure for the Pod.
 For `pod-a`, the scheduling queue records that the `InterPodAffinity` plugin rejected the Pod.

 `pod-a` will never be schedulable until the InterPodAffinity failure is resolved.
+There're some scenarios that the failure could be resolved, one example is an existing running pod gets a label update and becomes matching a Pod affinity.
-The `InterPodAffinity` plugin's `QueuingHint` callback function checks every Pod update that occurs in the cluster.
-If, for example, a Pod gets a label update that matches the Pod affinity requirement of `pod-a`, the `InterPodAffinity` plugin's `QueuingHint` prompts the scheduling queue to move `pod-a` back into the ActiveQ or the BackoffQ component.
+For this scenario, the `InterPodAffinity` plugin's `QueuingHint` callback function checks every Pod label update that occurs in the cluster.
+Then, if a Pod gets a label update that matches the Pod affinity requirement of `pod-a`, the `InterPodAffinity`, plugin's `QueuingHint` prompts the scheduling queue to move `pod-a` back into the ActiveQ or the BackoffQ component.